Director Loach says small jabs at society got better results

 Loach, whose retirement from making feature films was announced in the trade press last year while he was in Ireland filming "Jimmy's Hall", due for release this year, said film making "is not something you give up lightly" but noted it is hard work and he is now at "the wrong end of the 70s".

-Loach is being honored with a special tribute by the film festival, its Honorary Golden Bear for lifetime achievement.
+Loach is being honoured with a special tribute by the film festival, its Honorary Golden Bear for lifetime achievement.